JacobJones315/Quick_Dosa_Promotional_Campaign_Analysis/README.md

   * The total costs were then obtained by summing the promotional costs and ad-exposure costs for each meal period and promotion.

 * Finally, using the ROA percentage formula [(contribution margin - total costs) / total costs], I computed the profitability of each promotion during each meal period, to determine which promotion maximized revenue and minimize costs.
-  * Promotion A had a greater profitability with a total ROA of 810% and should be rolled out to the other cities.
+  * Promotion A demonstrated superior profitability, boasting a lunch period ROA of 649% and a dinner period ROA of 161%, culminating in a total ROA of 810%.
+Given these impressive results, Promotion A should be rolled out to the other cities.